1805 Info 8d: John Henry Crompton

 On 3 April 1917 John Henry reported to No.2.
 Australian Command Depot (C.D.)
 Weymouth.
 Here, although he had put on weight, he was recorded as being thin but with normal bowel movements.
 He was now deaf in his left ear.
 During May 1917 John Henry's fitness was graded B3 on three occasions.

 Despite this grading John Henry proceeded overseas on 14 June 1917, first reporting to CO 3rd ADBU (Australian Divisional Base Unit) in Rouelles, France before returning to 42nd Battalion on 13 July 1917.
 He was again sent to hospital on 24 July and did not rejoin his unit until 23 August.
 It was during this hospital stay that he missed the 42nd Battalion's opening action of 3rd Ypres at Warneton, on the Messines front, on 31 July 1917.
-On 13 August 1917 he was 'Adm.
-Wounded L.hand (AVC)' and didn't return from hospital until 24 August 1917.
+On 13 August 1917 he was 'Adm. wounded L.hand (AVC)' and didn't return from hospital until 24 August 1917.

-Link to Army Form B103 Click on the Adobe Acrobat link to open a transcription of John Henry's B103 Casualty Form Active Service, which describes his many illnesses.
+- kB jpg Link to Army Form B103 Click on the Adobe Acrobat link to open a transcription of John Henry's B103 Casualty Form Active Service, which describes his many illnesses.

 Note: On occasions the content and dates of the hand written and typed versions vary.
 The hand written documents downloads are not clear enough to transcribe with 100% accuracy.
 In general evidence is taken from the typed version, which may itself be second hand.